We may receive compensation when you click on links to products from our partners.

 You should spend a considerable amount of time reflecting on your past work experience – or any experience where you had to complete a task with or for others.
 Try to recall the difficulties you encountered and identify the steps you took, the skills you used to overcome these difficulties.

-Not only will this give you an idea of the soft skills you possess, but it will give you concrete examples that you can include on
+Not only will this give you an idea of the soft skills you possess, but it will give you concrete examples that you can include on your resume or prepare to speak about during a job interview.

 Self-Assessment Can Be Fun